Continuous to intermittent flows in growing granular heaps: Abstract

 \section{Abstract}

 If a granular material is poured from above on a horizontal surface between two parallel, vertical plates, a sand heap grows in time.
-For small piles, the grains flow smoothly downhill, but after a critical pile size $x_c$, the flow becomes intermittent: sudden avalanches slide downhill from the apex to the base, followed by an ``uphill front" that slowly climbs up, until a new downhill avalanche interrupts the process.
-By means of experiments controlling the distance between the apex of the sandpile and the container feeding it from above, we show that $x_c$ grows linearly with the input flux, but scales as the square root of the feeding height.
-We explain these facts based on a phenomenological model, and demonstrate that our controlled experiments allow to predict the value of $x_c$ for the common situation in which the feeding height decreases as the pile increases in size.
+For small piles, the grains flow smoothly downhill, but after a critical pile size $X_c$, the flow becomes intermittent: sudden avalanches slide downhill from the apex to the base, followed by an ``uphill front" that slowly climbs up, until a new downhill avalanche interrupts the process.
+By means of experiments controlling the distance between the apex of the sandpile and the container feeding it from above, we show that $X_c$ grows linearly with the input flux, but scales as the square root of the feeding height.
+We explain these facts based on a phenomenological model based on the experimental observation that the flowing granular phase forms a ``wedge" on top of the static one, differently from the case of stationary heaps.
+Moreover, we demonstrate that our controlled experiments allow to predict the value of $X_c$ for the common situation in which the feeding height decreases as the pile increases in size.